Ndman99/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script to Replace all characters A and c from input to Z and e respectively
+a script that removes all letters c and C from input